Andreea Moyes, Air bp’s global aviation sustainability director, gives the low down on sustainable aviation fuel.

 SAF is currently more costly than traditional fossil jet fuel.
 That’s down to a combination of the current availability of sustainable feedstocks and the continuing development of new production technologies.
 As the technology matures it will become more efficient and so the expectation is that it will become less costly for customers.
 We are seeing increased uptake of SAF as our customers and their passengers increasingly recognize and value the benefits of the emission reductions.

 SAF can drop straight into existing infrastructure and aircraft.
 It has the potential to provide a lifecycle carbon reduction of up to 80% compared to the traditional jet fuel it replaces.
 SAF will play a really important role in meeting the aviation industry’s carbon reduction targets, however, we need to use all the options to reduce carbon that we have available.
 There are several broad opportunities for carbon reduction across the industry such as more efficient aircraft design, smarter operations and the development of future technologies like electrification.
-In that regard, in 2016 Air bp became the first aviation fuel supplier to be independently certified carbon neutral for into-plane fuelling operations at 250 locations.
+In that regard, in 2016 Air bp became the first aviation fuel supplier to be independently certified carbon neutral for into-plane fuelling operations at all its global operated locations.

 At the moment, production of SAF is limited as the higher cost for SAF is preventing wider uptake.
 Air bp is working on helping create more demand in the short-term which will lead to more production and hopefully lower costs in future.